srbonilla/WoMa/README.md

 All profiles require 2 of the 3 surface values: `P_s`, `T_s`, `rho_s`,
 plus the material and temperature-density relation for each layer (see below):
 `A1_mat_layer` and `A1_T_rho_type`.

+The optional parameter `num_prof` sets the number of profile integration steps.
+Default 1000.

 ### Equations of state (EoS)